 What is Duo?

-DUO is an added layer of security to ensure no one is logging in with your account.
+DUO is a 2 factor authentication method required by the university to help secure your account.
 With Duo’s single-tap, user-friendly interface, users can quickly verify their identity by approving push notifications before accessing applications.
 It’s just as quick to deny an unfamiliar login attempt, so users can easily stop fraudulent attempts to access personal data.
 To learn more, including how to enroll and manage devices, review the DUO Everywhere Frequently Asked Questions.

 Is my device supported?